Autonomous plant analysis robot accelerates crop breeding with precision phenotyping

 The team’s ‘Phenobot’ is designed to carry out analysis while autonomously navigating agricultural terrain.
 It combines a range of technologies, including laser remote sensing, high-resolution cameras and machine learning algorithms to help it to understand its environment, move effectively in the terrain and then record data from plants.
 Such data could inform advanced crop breeding techniques as part of precision agriculture.

-The next generation of ag robot?
+The next generation of agricultural robots

 Despite robots beginning to make it onto orchards and other agricultural settings in selected harvesting and monitoring roles, there is considerable scope for greater advancements in agricultural robotics, and a robot that can precisely recognise its environment and carry out detailed analysis of crops would be “uncharted territory,” the researchers wrote in the journal Advanced Intelligent Systems.